 Summer Sores: Habronemiasis, or summer sores, is caused by nematode larvae.
-Habronemia musca and Draschia microstoma are the species that affect horses.
+Habronema muscae and Draschia microstoma are the species that affect horses.
 The adults live in the horse’s stomach.
 The larvae are passed out into the feces where they are eaten by fly maggots.
 The larvae stay within the developing fly and are then deposited on the lips, eyes, or wounds of the horse as the flies feed.
 If the larvae are digested, they will develop into worms in the horse’s stomach.
 However, if they are deposited in the eyes or traumatized skin, the larvae cannot develop and instead incite an inflammatory reaction.
 The larvae become walled-off in granulation tissue and a non-healing pink tissue mass ensues.
 Yellow granules can be found within the mass.
 These are dead and dying larvae.
 As the flies like to feed in moist areas, Habronema lesions are commonly found on the lips, third eyelid, and penis.
 The lesions are quite itchy, and the horse may cause secondary trauma from rubbing.

-Pigeon Fever: Pigeon fever, caused by the corynebacteria pseudotuberculosis, is also carried by flies.
-The flies introduce the bacteria into the skin and underlying tissues. it is then carried by the bloodstream to deeper tissues and lymph nodes.
+Pigeon Fever: Pigeon fever, caused by the corynebacterium pseudotuberculosis, is also carried by flies.
+The flies introduce the bacteria into the skin and underlying tissues.
+It is then carried by the bloodstream to deeper tissues and lymph nodes.
 Abscesses characterize the disease.
 They are most commonly found in the pectoral (chest) region, causing the chest to look as if it is protruding, much like a pigeon’s breast.
 Your TEVA veterinarian should be consulted if you suspect your horse has pigeon fever.

 Rain Rot: Dermatophilosis, or rain rot, can be spread by flies although it is more likely to be transmitted from horse to horse by shared tack, brushes, and blankets.
-This bacterial infection, caused by dermatophilous congolensis, results from the bacteria being introduced to moist, injured skin.
+This bacterial infection, caused by dermatophilus congolensis, results from the bacteria being introduced to moist, injured skin.
 The matted, crusty scabs that lift off easily to reveal moist lesions underneath are unmistakable.
 Call your TEVA veterinarian if you suspect your horse has rain rot.

 You’ve convinced me!
 Flies are a serious problem.
 Now what do I do about it?!